 If there is a need, it’s a good gift idea as they tend to be a little pricey for frugal gardeners.
 If there’s room, give several (most are just 10×20 inches or so) and be sure they come with thermostat attachments.

 Over and under-watering are the top reasons why plants struggle.
-A moisture meter is such a simple device and tells you instantly how moist the soil is at root depth.
+A basic moisture meter is such a simple device and tells you instantly how moist the soil is at root depth.
 No batteries required!

 Some of these also have pH and light meters which I haven’t found accurate or useful, but the moisture reading is helpful both for containers and in-ground plants.